-The shoulder joint is enclosed in a capsule of tough connective tissue that allows flexibility but provides stability.
-In frozenshoulder the capsule thickens and tightens around the shoulder joint, restricting movement.
+The shoulder joint is enclosed in a capsule of tough connective tissue that allows flexibility whilst maintaining stability.
+In frozen shoulder, the capsule thickens and tightens around the shoulder joint, restricting movement.

-What causes this problem is unclear, but it is seen more commonly in females aged between 40-60 or after injury or surgery.
+The cause of this problem is unclear, but it is seen more commonly in females aged between 40-60 years or after injury or surgery.
 The risk of developing frozen shoulder increases if you suffer from Diabetes or other autoimmune conditions.

 Heat and Ice

 Heat packs and ice can help with pain.
-Restricting activities especially if they aggravate the pain.
+Activities should also be restricted, especially if they aggravate the area further.